saicumbulam/System-Design/web-scalability/building-front-end-applications.md

 #### Shared cache

-* For a real-time bidding application showing auctions in real time and you wanted to cache auction data to improve performance, you could be required to invalidate all of the copies of the cached auction object any time the price changes.
-Use a cache objects using a shared object cache so there is only one copy of each object and it could be invalidated more easily.
+* For a real-time bidding application use a cache objects using a shared object cache so there is only one copy of each object and it could be invalidated more easily.

 #### Distributed Locks